oapicf/pinterest-sdk/clients/powershell/generated/docs/BoardsApi.md

 # **Invoke-BoardsList**
 > BoardsList200Response Invoke-BoardsList<br>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-AdAccountId] <String><br>
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-Privacy] <PSCustomObject><br>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-Bookmark] <String><br>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-PageSize] <System.Nullable[Int32]><br>
-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-Privacy] <String><br>

 List boards

 Get a list of the boards owned by the ""operation user_account"" + group boards where this account is a collaborator Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the ""operation user_account"".
-Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. - If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.
+Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. * If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.

 ### Example
 ```powershell